Tiwari1999/Innovaccer-Summer-Intern/README.md

 # Prerequisite

-All the python script that have been created are tested on python and Django .
-The mail is being sent using
+All the python script that have been created are tested on python and Django.
+The mail is being sent using SMTP server and message is been sent through Twilio.